citade1/Deepfake_ID/README.md

 # Representation Geometry for Real-vs-Generated Image Detection

-An investigation, not a product: **can the geometry of a task-neutral vision backbone's representations separate real from AI-generated images — and if so, which geometric property carries the signal, and does it generalize?**
+An investigation : **can the geometry of a task-neutral vision backbone's representations separate real from AI-generated images — and if so, which geometric property carries the signal, and does it generalize?**